samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 The resulting arrays are stored as memory-mapped data files and saved in the Kaggle dataset [Avian Vocalizations: Spectrograms and MFCCs](https://www.kaggle.com/samhiatt/avian-vocalizations-spectrograms-and-mfccs).
 This dataset is automatically downloaded using the provided [load_data](../avian_vocalizations/data.py) method and is used as input to subsequent processing steps.

 The [AudioFeatureGenerator](../avian_vocalizations/data.py) class provided in this repository is used to read the mem-mapped spectrograms and MFCCs, apply data scaling, and produce batches of equal-length normalized samples with one-hot encoded labels.
-It is mmodeled after [Afshine and Shervine Amidi's data generator example](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly)(@amidi).
+It is modeled after [Afshine and Shervine Amidi's data generator example](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly)(@amidi).
 The data generator optionally shuffles the samples, using a seed value to allow reproducibility.
 By one-hot encoding the labels, categorical classification is possible as this removes the ordinality of the encoded labels.

-The data generator is also responsible for combining the spectrogram and MFCC inputs into a single 2-dimensional array by either concatenating the MFCCs to the top of the spectrograms, or by overwriting the lower frequency bands of the spectrograms with the MFCC data.
+The data generator is also responsible for combining the spectrogram and MFCC inputs into a single 2-dimensional array by either concatenating the MFCCs to the top of the spectrograms or by overwriting the lower frequency bands of the spectrograms with the MFCC data.
 Both of these approaches for combining the arrays were evaluated for performance.

 In order to select a random window of a specified length from the input sample, the data generator randomly selects an offset for each sample (again using a seed value for reproducibility).
 If the input file is shorter than the crop window, then the output array is padded with the dataset mean pixel value, or 0 in the case of a normalized dataset.
 This choice for padding the samples has implications that are discussed in the results section.